contentedweb/eleventy-forestry-starter/README.md

 ## How to setup

 1. Get a GitHub account
 1. Fork this starter site
+1. If not going to use own domain name, need to rename repo to "username.github.io" so that it is served from the the root and not "https://username.github.io/repo-name"
 1. Get a forestry account
 1. Point forestry to the forked site
 2. Forestry "Deploy admin" in Settings in order to have domain/admin working otherwise it uses the wrong site id.
 So don't need the admin folder in the starter site